RHsyseng/container-security-demos/README.md

 # Container Security Demos
-Repository used for various demonstrations done around container security.
+Repository used for various demos done around container security.
 Mainly about how capabilities and seccomp profiles are applied to Kubernetes/OpenShift

 It has been divided into 4 sections: